-Sanibel, Florida-based artist Myra Roberts specializes in meticulously researched vintage Florida-style art of the 1920s to 1950s, and also social-commentary art based on World War II and the Holocaust.
-Local galleries featuring her work include Two Islands Gallery on Captiva, Lily’s of Sanibel, Trader’s Café Store on Sanibel, and Suncatcher’s Dream on Sanibel.
+Sanibel, Florida-based artist Myra Roberts specializes in meticulously researched vintage Florida-style art of the 1920s to 1950s, and also social-commentary art based on World War II the Holocaust and Women.
+Local galleries featuring her work include Lily’s of Sanibel, Suncatcher’s Dream and Matillda’s on Sanibel.

 Her paintings are in public and private collections across the U.S. and Europe, including the estate of Robert Rauschenberg.
 Roberts received letters of endorsement for her “Faces of Anne Frank” project from Hillary Rodham Clinton, and the Jane Goodall Institute.

 WGCU Public Media, in partnership with the Southwest Florida Community Foundation and the Women’s Fund of Southwest Florida, chose Roberts as one of five “2016 Makers: Women Who Make Southwest Florida.”
 Nominated by the public, the selection of Roberts was based on her impact in the arts and social justice in Southwest Florida.